Rawkul/faculai/README.md

 model = DetectionModel("path/to/your/model")
 ```

 The model can be loaded either in `.h5` format or in Tensorflow SavedModel format.
-You are free to use your own keras model as long as it takes an input of shape `(numer_of_samples, 400, 380, 1)` and returns a segmentation mask of the same shape `(numer_of_samples, 400, 380, 1)`.
+You are free to use your own keras model as long as it takes an input of shape `(numer_of_samples, x, y, 1)` and returns a segmentation mask of the same shape `(numer_of_samples, x, y, 1)`. `x` and `y` are arbitrary image dimensions.

 ## License